Sealed calendar meters are required to be fitted to all hackney carriage vehicles.

 The Council would strongly encourage vehicle owners to set meters to display the Council’s set maximum fare rate.
 Customers can be confused if hackney carriage vehicles operate different meter tariffs e.g. a passenger could take the same journey every day using a different hackney carriage and the meter could display something different.
 This can lead to passenger complaints of overcharging.
 If all meters were set to display the Council’s maximum fare tariff this would benefit drivers and passengers.
 The driver is still free to spot discount at the end of the journey or calculate the fare in accordance with their own displayed tariff.

 Finally you are reminded that a taximeter must be used for all Hackney Carriage journeys that start and finish within the Wealden district.
 The meter must not be started until the passenger is in the vehicle and you pull away.
 Dead mileage driving to and from the passenger’s address can not be charged.

-Please see Part D, ‘Fares & Taximeters’ section of the Hackney Carriage and Private Hire Licensing Handbook (Taxi Handbook) for further information.
+Please see, ‘Fares & Taximeters’ section of the Hackney Carriage and Private Hire Licensing Policy and Guidance for further information.